Workspaces

 Rename a Workspace

-Rename an existing workspace without changing its path:
+Rename an existing workspace without changing its notes directory:

 kimun workspace rename <old-name> <new-name>